abertowy/devops_examples/04_az_104/05_azure_routing.md

 3. $\color{Green}\large{\textsf{Traffic}}$
     - $\color{Yellow}\large{\textsf{Flow logs}}$ allows you to log information about your Azure IP traffic and stores the data in Azure storage.
 You can log IP traffic flowing through a network security group or Azure virtual network.
     - $\color{Yellow}\large{\textsf{Traffic analytics}}$ provides rich visualizations of flow logs data.

+> It's important to realize that Network Watcher is mostly used for IaaS resources on Azure virtual networks.
+You can't use Azure Network Watcher to diagnose connectivity issues related to PaaS services or Web analytics.
+If you're encountering problems related to these services, you should check the Azure status or service health dashboard.